 Benefits: Kapotasana strengthens and stretches the joints and muscles of your legs.
 It reduces blood pressure and increases the intake of oxygen into your body.
 The pose treats urinary disorders and reduces stiffness in the hip, back and shoulder regions.

 To know more about the pose and how to do it, check- Kapotasana.

+Now that you know all about yoga for energy boost, what are you waiting for?
 These energy building asanas are sure to lift your spirits.
 Now, let’s answer some frequently asked questions regarding yoga and energy.

 Expert’s Answers For Readers’ Questions